 - Coronavirus and childcare: facilitating contact in the ‘rule of six’ era - On Monday 14th September 2020, the UK government introduced the ‘rule of six’ in England to limit social contact in an attempt to control the spread of the COVID-19 virus.
 This new rule makes it illegal for groups of more than six people to meet in any setting, either indoors or outdoors, including in family [...]

 The Law on Civil Partnerships:

-The law relating to Civil Partnership is outlined in The Civil Partnership Act 2004 and this is the legislation referred to when Civil Partners wish to dissolve and bring their civil partnership union to an end.
+The law relating to Civil Partnership is outlined in The Civil Partnership Act 2004.

 Fixed Fee Civil Partnership Dissolution

 Our fixed fee costs for a Petitioner (the person seeking to commence proceedings) in the Application for a Civil Partnership Dissolution is £650.00 plus VAT.

 The fixed fee costs for a Respondent (the person whom the Petitioner wants to dissolve the civil partnership with) in the Application for a Civil Partnership Dissolution is £350.00 plus VAT.
 This fee includes all work undertaken up to, and including, your Civil Partner obtaining the Final Order for Dissolution.
 It does not cover the fee for the Respondent making the application for the final order for dissolution.

 Court fees are payable in addition to the fixed fee and include;

 £550.00 (Currently) to file the dissolution application.